OliverWisn/crawler_logging/README.md

 of Wikipedia.
-Next the script (after the scraping and the processing of the information from the page) is printing and saving in the txt file getWikiLinks_with_logging.txt: in the first line the end of the Wikipedia url, in the seconod line the title of the page, in the next few lines the beginning of the page body (sometimes they're blank lines/line), the blank line to distinguish the body from the last line (this is necessary because we don't know how many lines
+Next the script (after the scraping and the processing of the information from the page) is printing and saving in the txt file getWikiLinks_with_logging.txt: in the first line the end of the Wikipedia url, in the second line the title of the page, in the next few lines the beginning of the page body (sometimes they're blank lines/line), the blank line to distinguish the body from the last line (this is necessary because we don't know how many lines